Aliases for SSX2B Gene

 GeneCards Summary for SSX2B Gene

-SSX2B (Synovial Sarcoma, X Breakpoint 2B) is a Protein Coding gene.
-Diseases associated with SSX2B include peroneal nerve paralysis and sarcoma.
+SSX2B (SSX Family Member 2B) is a Protein Coding gene.
+Diseases associated with SSX2B include Sarcoma and Epithelioid Cell Synovial Sarcoma.
 Among its related pathways are Transcriptional misregulation in cancer.
-GO annotations related to this gene include nucleic acid binding.
+Gene Ontology (GO) annotations related to this gene include nucleic acid binding.
 An important paralog of this gene is SSX2.

 UniProtKB/Swiss-Prot for SSX2B Gene